Legoless/ViewModelable/README.md

 Each View Model should have input variables and output variables, which get populated based on input or local cache.
 Output variables usually should not be optional.

-**The idea is that all outputs on `ViewModel` are always defined and initialized for `UIViewController` to be displayed, independent of device state, network connection or similar error states.**
+**The idea is that all outputs on `ViewModel` are always defined and initialized for `UIViewController` to be displayed, independent of device state, network connection or similar error states.** It also allows of easy unit testing for the view models.

 View Model has 5 states: